zakwarren/nightsawayforms/docs/userGuide.md

 ###First run

-The first time it runs, nightsAwayForms will write default settings to the config directory.
+The first time it runs, nightsawayforms will write default settings to the config directory.
 These are:
 * equipment.json for group equipment
 * kitList.json for personal kit lists